 Roman Numerals Converter

 This translation tool allows you to convert to and from roman numerals.
-Simply enter either a whole numeric value between 1 and 3999 or a set of roman numerals into the box below and click the 'convert' button.
+Simply enter into the box either a whole numeric value between 1 and 3999 or a set of roman numerals.
+Then, let the converter do the rest.

 Whilst every effort has been made in building this roman numerals converter, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the converter tools and information derived from the web site.
 This roman numerals converter is here purely as a service to you, please use it at your own risk.
 Do not use calculations for anything where loss of life, money, property, etc could result from inaccurate conversions.